Jump to content

 "I'd prefer it, actually," I answered promptly.

-My Mentor spun the outer ring.
+My mentor spun the outer ring.
 "This circle designates which dimension."
-The ring stopped on a symbol that looked like the zodiac sign for 'Capricorn.'
+The ring stopped on a symbol that looked like the zodiac sign of 'Capricorn.'

 "What do the symbols mean?"
 I asked.

-"The symbols are a placeholder for the different dimensions.
+"The symbols are placeholders for the different dimensions.
 Capricorn replaces the number 'one' and, in this case, symbolizes the 'home' dimension," Revelin explained.
 "Every Wanderer has a different set of twelve symbols.
-Some use actual numbers, others use the names of the months...whatever helps them to remember which dimension is which."
+Some use actual numbers, and others use the names of the months.
+Whatever helps them remember which dimension is which."

 "I see."

 Revelin spun the ring in the middle.
 "This circle designates which country."
 The ring stopped on a symbol that looked like a chicken.
 "Don't ask me about the symbols here.
-Same as before, it's my personal way of remembering which country's which."
+As before, it's my personal way of remembering which country is which."

 "You drew those symbols yourself, didn't you?"
 I teased.
 "Not everyone can be an artist."
 The glare he sent me was plenty of an answer.